 Historical Context

 The mile, however, has a much longer history.
 Its origins can be traced back to the Roman Empire, where the mille passus (a thousand paces) was used as a unit of distance.
-Over time, different regions adopted their own versions of the mile, leading to variations in length.
+Still, over time, different regions adopted their own versions of the mile, leading to variations in length.
 The statute mile, which is commonly used today in the United States, was standardized in England in 1593.

 The Math Behind the Conversion